rxy369/Age-day-calculator/README.md

 # Age-day-calculator
-A small calculator that uses html alerts to see how many days you've been alive based on your age
+A Age-day-calculator that uses html and javascript alerts to see how many days you've been alive based on your Date of Birth.